-Studham Common lies on the predominantly "clay with flints" bed that characterises a considerable area of the Chilterns dip slope.
+Studham Common lies on the predominantly clay with flints bed that characterises a considerable area of the Chilterns dip slope.
 This is a drift deposit formed largely from material within the Upper Chalk Band and deposited during the last ice age.

-The associated soils are rich and predominantly neutral.
-Acidic pockets are also notable on West Common.
+The associated soils are rich and predominantly acid.
+Very probably chalk or lime would have been applied to the areas of the Common ploughed during WW2.
 Some coarser gravel deposits were also present prior to their extraction (see section 2.10).